Our Puddle Ducks Teachers are as highly trained as they can be, giving you the peace of mind that your little ones are

 Susan is Puddle Ducks' in-house expert on underwater photography and training teachers to become Submerging teachers.
 Susan is a swimming teacher and tutor for Puddle Ducks as well as being an STA Tutor, Submerging Tutor, Super Teacher and Programme Assessor.

 A competitive swimmer, Susan swam with her local club until she was 17 before deciding to take her first swimming teaching qualification.
 Her life soon changed direction when she started a career in Countryside Management which included managing an area of water for activities such as windsurfing, sailing and canoeing.
 Susan's swimming skills came in useful as she had to hold the RLSS Silver Cross award and her teaching skills were also used when she became an instructor in water sports.

 When Susan relocated to Cheshire she decided on a career change and became a Tumble Tots leader, learning about child development and gaining a deep insight into how little ones think and very importantly how they feel and learn enabling her to help them achieve new skills.
 Through Tumble Tots Susan learned of Puddle Ducks and after observing one lesson she was hooked and decided to return to teaching.

-Nici is Puddle Ducks' in-house lifesaving and personal survival expert.
-She is a fully qualified Trainer Assessor with the RLSS and ensures that our programmes have a balance of these two areas within them.
+Nici is Puddle Ducks' in-house lifesaving and personal survival expert, and she ensures that our programmes have a balance of these two areas within them.
 Nici is also a Super Teacher, Programme Assessor, Puddle Ducks Tutor, STA Tutor and Submerging Tutor.